odota/core/README.md

 ----
 * Install dependencies.
 If on Debian/Ubuntu: `sudo bash init.sh`  Otherwise, you're responsible for figuring out how to install dependencies yourself.
 * Create .env file with required config values in KEY=VALUE format (see config.js for a full listing of options) `cp .env_example .env`
-  * Note: If you have 'Steam Guard' activated on your account you will either have to deactivate it or create a new account for use with the retriever (recommended).
+  * Note: If you have Steam Guard activated on your account you will either have to deactivate it or create a new account for use with the retriever (recommended).
 * Build `npm run build`